 While Deadpool might be an Avenger now that doesn’t stop him from still doing his mercenary work.
 In fact, he’s got a whole team of odd mercenaries working with him to help.

-Deadpool & The Mercs For Money starts in February.
+Deadpool & The Mercs For Money starts in February 2016 and ran for 10 issues.

 Written by Charles Soule.
 Art by Ron Garney.